Nightknight3000/Assignment-Feedback-Transcriber/README.md

 -o,    --output-directory,      output directory for produced subdirectories and assignment feedbacks, default="example" -c,    --config,                filepath to configuration file containing all specifications of the assignments, default='example/config_example.txt'
--a,    --assignment-xlsx,       Assignment ?.xlsx from ILIAS, required=False
+-a,    --assignment-xlsx,       Assignment ?.xlsx from ILIAS, required=False -u,    --feedback-dir,          The directory of feedbacks to upload, required=False
 ```

 ### Web service